How Do You Prove Security Awareness Is Working?

 • You reduce the chance the next person clicks

-This is also why “be vigilant” reminders don’t move the needle… people need a simple, repeatable action.
-Reporting is that action.
+This is also why “be vigilant” reminders don’t move the needle.
+People need a simple, repeatable action, and reporting is that action.

 How employees become an early detection system